Sriram19g/Keylogger-Project/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute this software according to the terms of the license.

 ## Credits
-This keylogger was created by [Your Name](https://github.com/your-username).
+This keylogger was created by [SRIRAM G](https://github.com/Sriram19g).
 Special thanks to [contributors](https://github.com/your-username/keylogger/graphs/contributors) for their valuable contributions.

 ## Contribution
 Contributions are welcome!
 Please feel free to fork this repository, make changes, and submit pull requests.